5102a/vscode-quickjs-debug/protocol.md

 00000019\n{"message": "hello world"}
 ```

-For on the wire readability, the JSON messages are be ended with a new line (but is not required, as it parses with or without a new line):
+For on the wire readability, the JSON messages are ended with a new line (but this is not required, as the JSON is parseable with or without a new line):

 ```
 0000001A\n{"message": "hello world"}\n